 automatically welded and optimized before being output to the VRML file.

-This optimization step includes removing redundant coordinates and creating
+This optimization includes removing redundant coordinates and creating

 vertex normals if none exist.
 Thus, the exported geometry should be in a